-Although the workshop can take many forms, the traditional writing workshop occurs as writers grapple with works-in-progress and consists of peers and sometimes an instructor (usually a "master") giving feedback after listening to (and sometimes following along with) a reading of the draft.
+The traditional writing workshop occurs as writers grapple with works-in-progress and consists of peers and sometimes an instructor (usually a "master") giving feedback after listening to (and sometimes following along with) a reading of the draft.

-Because W and C courses are heavy in disciplinary content, and the writers and speakers are often rather new in the type of writing they are working on, this workshop format is probably too time-consuming, even for a small class.
+Because W and C courses are heavy in disciplinary content, and the writers and speakers are often rather new in the type of writing or speaking they are working on, this workshop format is probably too time-consuming, even for a small class.
 However, a workshop can also be defined as any hands-on activity that helps achieve learning and that enhances skills.

 A workshop should target what you want your students to achieve.
 Planning a workshop should start with deciding on an outcome.
 You'll have to consider:

-Where the workshop should occur in the class schedule: make sure that you have considered where students will be in the composing process when the workshop occurs.
+- Where the workshop should occur in the class schedule: make sure that you have considered where students will be in the composing process when the workshop occurs.
 The workshop can even serve the function of getting them started (because most of them will probably start the night before the assignment is due otherwise).

-What activity students will participate in: this depends, again, on the desired learning.
+- What activity students will participate in: this depends, again, on the desired learning.
 It's important to think about the discreet skills that lead up to what you want students to produce.

-How long the workshop should take: How much time can you spare?
+- How long the workshop should take: How much time can you spare?
 Have you designed the task to be open-ended enough to challenge students and specific enough so they have to produce something (even if it's a comment) by the end?

-If students are trying to do research, do they need help with locating and evaluating sources?
+- If students are trying to do research, do they need help with locating and evaluating sources?
 How about keeping track of them in RefWorks?

-If you want students to examine models and become familiar with a genre (which should be done as early as possible in the writing process), collaboration can make this activity richer and more interactive.
+- If you want students to examine models and become familiar with a genre (which should be done as early as possible in the writing process), collaboration can make this activity richer and more interactive.

-If students need to think deeply about an issue before they begin, a workshop can push them into discussion with peers that challenges their thinking and shows them new perspectives.
+- If students need to think deeply about an issue before they begin, a workshop can push them into discussion with peers that challenges their thinking and shows them new perspectives.
 Try some techniques for developing content.

-Hold a workshop on the topic of the rhetorical situation, to encourage students to think through how it will affect their final product.
+- Hold a workshop on the topic of the rhetorical situation, to encourage students to think through how it will affect their final product.

-In the revision stage, encourage students to make significant changes in drafts and iron out details.
-The most common workshop would be the peer response.
-The most important detail to remember about peer response is that students need practice in responding to their peers before they get good at it, so at least one practice session, preferably on a common assignment and with a rubric to guide responses, is a good idea.
+- In the revision stage, encourage students to make significant changes in drafts and iron out details.
+The most common workshop would be the peer review.
+The most important detail to remember about peer review is that students need practice in responding to their peers before they get good at it, so at least one practice session, preferably on a common assignment and with a rubric to guide responses, is a good idea.

-You may think that the day the paper or the presentation is due is too late for a workshop, but it's not.
+- You may think that the day the paper or the presentation is due is too late for a workshop, but it's not.
 In fact, this is the perfect time to teach proofreading.
 Many students probably think they are handing in an error-free paper (or, for a presentation, either slides or handouts).
 We all know that is unlikely.
 So ask students to swap papers and take some time to proofread.

-If you do this, you'll have to allow students to hand in neatly corrected papers.
+- If you do this, you'll have to allow students to hand in neatly corrected papers.
 But that should be OK—most writers have ample time for these details, and the reason papers are double-spaced when we turn them in to editors is so they can comment and correct.
 Better students learn that perfection must be pursued over time.

 If you'd like more ideas for workshops, check out our classroom workshops.
 You can invite the University Writing Center to present, or you can download our slides and customize them for your own purposes.
 Also check out the many writing and speaking guides we make available to students.